Biology

 BIOL 218 HUMAN ANATOMY & PHYSIOLOGY II

 This is the second in a sequence of two courses that studies the detailed anatomy and physiology of the human body.
 Topics include the anatomy and physiology of the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
-Also covered will be the immune system, metabolism, fluid-electrolyte-acid-base balance, and pregnancy and development.
+Also the subjects of the immune system, metabolism, fluid-electrolyte-acid-base balance, and pregnancy and development will be covered.
 The laboratory will include a dissection of the cat.
-Three hours lecture, three hours lab per week.

-Prerequisite: Anatomy & Physiology I (BIOL 217) or permission of instructor.
+Prerequisite: BIOL 217 or equivalent or permission of instructor.

 BIOL 310 THE GENOME